h0tw1r3/sandbox/README.md

 ### Environment ###

-Current web environment is Apache 2.2.19 on top of Debian "unstable".
+Current web environment is Nginx 1.0.5 on top of an AWS micro instance.
 Most languages are bolted on through FastCGI.

 ### Warranty ###

 None, take it or leave it.
-Nobody is forcing you to be here, or use anything contained in this site.
 Everything here is intended as a resource for educational purposes only.

 ### Copyright and License ###